devarda/violentmonkey-scripts/README.md

 # violentmonkey-scripts

-My collection of enhancement of websites
+My webscripts to get rid of annoying popups or add missing features to common websites.